r3sus/DSR-Gadget-Local-Loader/README.md

 # Change Log

 ## **Best bet is to use this offline for now.**
+### Release 1.3

+* Lock position checkbox

+* Saved positions.
+Give a position a name and it will be stored in an XML file in the Resources folder, and loaded when you reload Gadget.

+* Fashion items in the misc tab.
+Apply items to your hair bolt or arrow slot for fashion purposes.

+* Hair and eye color pickers (replaces the hair and eye color in the fashion tab in Stats)

 ### Release 1.2

 * Fixed Humanity and Souls boxes in Stats tab